fusionspim/php-email-tokens/README.md

 ## Credits

-[Comments](https://stackoverflow.com/questions/20013672/best-practice-on-generating-reset-password-tokens), [advice](https://security.stackexchange.com/questions/86913/should-password-reset-tokens-be-hashed-when-stored-in-a-database) and [code](https://security.stackexchange.com/questions/86913/should-password-reset-tokens-be-hashed-when-stored-in-a-database) from [Martin Stoeckli](https://www.martinstoeckli.ch/) were invaluable in getting my knowledge and understanding to the point of being happy with `PasswordToken` - thanks Martin! :-)
+[Comments](https://stackoverflow.com/questions/20013672/best-practice-on-generating-reset-password-tokens), [advice](https://security.stackexchange.com/questions/86913/should-password-reset-tokens-be-hashed-when-stored-in-a-database) and [code](https://security.stackexchange.com/questions/86913/should-password-reset-tokens-be-hashed-when-stored-in-a-database) from [Martin Stoeckli](https://www.martinstoeckli.ch/) were invaluable in getting my knowledge and understanding to the point of being happy with all this - thanks Martin! :-)